TheoBessel/StrateonOxygen/README.md

 # StrateonOxygen
-Strateon is a polyvalent IDE, it will support lot's of programming languages
+Strateon is a small IDE project written in C++ using Qt5 I worked on while I was learning computer programming in high school.

+This project is no longer maintained.

 SNIPPETS DEMO :